LeftPhalange/DPhotos/README.md

 ### Some remaining odds and ends...

 In your working directory, check your truffle-config.js and see if your RPC is set properly.
+127.0.0.1 is your localhost address, port by default is 7545.
+When you're running Ganache, see what IP and port it is broadcasting to.
+If your port is different from 7545, change it.
+For instance, if it's broadcasting with the port at 8545, change that 7545 to 8545, and vice versa.

 Also, run this command to get all packages in the directory: